 Note: Data for Christian Care Home has not been updated recently.
 This page shows historical performance which may not be representitive of current service levels.

-While we did not rate this nursing home well overall, we want to point out its relatively favorable nursing score this year.
-We gave it a B+ in this category, which was much better than its overall rating.
-Our nursing score analyzes the facility's nurse staffing levels.
-We weigh both the levels of skill of those nurses as well as the amount of time spent with residents.
-This nursing home averages 0 hours of nursing care per resident per day.
-Lastly, we also looked at some nursing quality measures and this nursing home excelled in some of these areas.
+While we did not rate this facility favorably overall, we want to point out its relatively favorable nursing grade this year.
+We gave it a B+ in this area, which was much better than its overall score.
+Our nursing score assesses the facility's nurse staffing levels.
+We look at both the levels of training of the nurses as well as the number of hours spent with patients.
+This particular nursing home provided 0 hours of nursing care per resident per day.
+Finally, we also looked at several nursing quality measures and this nursing home excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can generally be prevented by offering better nursing care, such as by having a system of turning a patient even once per day.

 Does this page answer your questions about Christian Care Home?

 Long-term Care Quality

 This nursing home's second lowest category was long-term care, where it received a grade of just D in that category.
 This is a relatively poor grade.
 Nursing homes that receive this kind of score in long-term care may not provide the kind of consistent around the clock care that some other nursing homes offer.
 On top of considering the amount of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
 As it turns out, this facility gave the vaccine to just 68 percent of its residents, which is somewhat concerning.
 To our surprise, this facility was actually decent at keeping its patients out of the hospital.
 In fact, it had just 0.04 hospitalizations per 1,000 long-term resident days.
 This is its best score in this category.

 Short-term Care Quality